Max Millington

 • Health and Social Care

-Max would like to build on his professional experience as a social worker and advocate for children in care by developing a Community Care practice.
+Max would like to build on his professional experience as a social worker and advocate for children in care by developing a Social Care practice.

 During his pupillage, Max has: